KellerJordan/modded-nanogpt/README.md

 ### Timing change after record 21

 After the 21st record, we made two changes to the timing.
-First, we replaced the initial "grace period" of 10 untimed steps with an explicit kernel-warmup section, adding 850ms to the runtime.
-Second, we banned the use of `torch._inductor.config.coordinate_descent_tuning`, resulting in 3s of extra runtime (but ~25min less compilation).
+First, we replaced the initial "grace period" of 10 untimed steps with an explicit kernel-warmup section, resulting in an extra runtime of 850ms.
+Second, we banned the use of `torch._inductor.config.coordinate_descent_tuning`, saving ~25min of untimed pre-run compilation, but resulting in an extra runtime of ~3s.

 <!--Note: The original llm.c baseline is intended to be closer to a replication of GPT-2 than to an optimized LLM training.
 So it's no surprise that there is room to improve; as @karpathy has said, 'llm.c still has a lot of pending optimizations.'